601st Air Operations Center

 The 601st Air & Space Operations Center was activated on 1 November 2007 at Tyndall.
 The DAF/A1M letter directing this action was dated 25 October 2007, and is almost certainly the date of the center's constitution.
 Other Air Operations Centers dropped the "space" from their name in late 2014.
 Simultaneous with the center's activation, the 701st Air Defense Squadron, 1st Information Operations Flight, and Air Forces Northern (First Air Force), Provisional, were all inactivated.
-They would appear to be the sources for the center's personnel and equipment.
+Manning for America's AOC primarily comes from the 101st Air and Space Operations Group (AOG) of the Florida Air National Guard.
+The 101st AOG, formally known as the Southeast Air Defense Sector, stood up on July 1, 2009.

 Mission

 The 601st Air and Space Operations Center provides strategic air defense/sovereignty, tactical warning/assessment to Commander NORAD and Combined Air Operations Center in support of homeland defense and security of the southeastern United States.
 The AOC also integrates ground, maritime, and airborne sensors/communications and employs fighter and air refueling aircraft.
 The organization also interfaces with other services/agencies including USSOUTHCOM, FAA, USCG, and U.S. Customs Service.